unrealwork/axibase-collector/jobs/examples/pi/README.md

 ### Verify Metrics in ATSD

 * Login into ATSD.
 * Click on the Metrics tab and filter entities by name, e.g. find by prefix `ba:`.
-You should see a list of exported PI tags
+You should see a list of exported PI tags:
 ![](images/pi-atsd-metrics.png)